cbeauhilton/abstructs/README.md

     TURSO_AUTH_TOKEN: str
     PYALEX_EMAIL: str # Whatever email address you want,
     # doesn't even have to be real.
-    # It's not required, but makes you a good citizen
+    # It's not required to use their API, but makes you a good citizen
     # and might get you slightly faster responses.
+    # abstructs will error if it's not provided.

     class Config:
         env_file = ".env"